Iowa Court Records

 - The Immigration and Naturalization Services number

 Note: The Bureau of Prisons database only contains information on persons who were incarcerated in or after 1982.
-To find records of inmates that were incarcerated before 1982, visit the National Archives and Records Administration (NARA).
+To find records of inmates who were incarcerated before 1982, visit the National Archives and Records Administration (NARA).
 The NARA’s database has information on inmates incarcerated from 1870 to 1981.

 How Do I Find Inmate Records In Iowa?